-๐ง Resources for Learning about GenAI & LLM
+๐ง Resources for Generative AI & LLM

-This post lists all the GenAI & LLM releated tutorials for learning purposes.
-Most of them are held and updated in my GitHub, including the Intro to AI repository.
-All these tutorials are beginner-friendly.
+This post shares all the useful Generative AI & LLM resources that I came across or created.
+Some are held in my GitHub, such as the Intro to AI repository.
+All tutorials introduced should be beginner-friendly.

-Platform for LLM Systems
+๐ฅ๏ธ Platform for LLM Systems

 Ollama